mzhang00/MKS22X-FinalProject/README.md

 * Edited dance phase to give player more room to dodge
 * Fixed leadPlayerShoot by using discriminant or using the monsterPlayerVelocity
 * Added regenerateHealth() for player to regenerate health.
 Tweaked it to regenerate one health per second
+* Took out regenerateHealth() under request from Michael
+* Added and tested rotatingTentacles
+* Gave player more room to dodge in dance phase, made the spray bullets smaller, the outer bullets bigger, fire faster.
+* The claustrophobic phase was created.
+Outer bullets shoot in a fence-like formation, do tons of damage.

 June 3rd 2019:
 =======================================================================================